-Through Medicaid, a person with DD is entitled to access institutional services (Intermediate Care Facilities).
-These facilities are not accessed through funding from the Adults with DD Waiver.
-Individuals with DD do not need to be on the PUNS to access an Intermediate Care Facility (ICF/DD).
+Intermediate Care Facility (ICF/DD).
 In Illinois, there is a wait for Adult DD Waiver services and one must join the PUNS list unless in crisis (homeless, abused, or neglected).
 If the consumer is in crisis, speak directly to the ISC.
-Crisis situations are addressed outside of the PUNS waiting list.
-The Independent Service Coordination Agency is the "doorway" to PUNS and funding for services.
+Crisis situations are addressed differently.